Apple supplier Foxconn seeks to slim workforce over time, eyes robotics

 SHENZHEN, China Taiwan's Foxconn Technology Group, the world's largest contract electronics manufacturer, would like to slim its massive workforce with the help of automation, and for now will work on stabilising its headcount, the company told Reuters.

-Under its flagship unit Hon Hai Precision Industry Co Ltd (2317.TW), the group currently employs about 1.3 million people during peak production times, making it one of the largest private employers in the world.
-As a key Apple Inc (AAPL.O) supplier, the company has had a solid run in recent years, but faces declining revenue growth and rising wages in China.
+Under its flagship unit Hon Hai Precision Industry Co Ltd, the group currently employs about 1.3 million people during peak production times, making it one of the largest private employers in the world.
+As a key Apple Inc supplier, the company has had a solid run in recent years, but faces declining revenue growth and rising wages in China.

 Special assistant to the chairman and group spokesman Louis Woo did not specify a timeframe or target for any reduction in headcount, but noted that labour costs had more than doubled since 2010, when the company faced intense media scrutiny following a spate of worker suicides.